HACKERALERT/Picocrypt/audit/README.md

-These are the core cryptography components that will need to be audited, once the fundraiser has raised enough money for the audit.
-Please donate some of your pocket change to help Picocrypt get audited.
-Thanks.
+These are the core cryptography components of Pycryptodome that will need to be audited, once the fundraiser has raised enough money for the audit.
+Also, <a href="https://github.com/hynek/argon2-cffi">Argon2-cffi</a> will need to be audited.